OAKLAND — Suitors for the Golden State Warriors eyeing San Francisco will have to spend big to move the team across the Bay.

 A move would seem years away even once a buyer is found.

 Oracle Corp.
-CEO Larry Ellison, an avid NBA fan, has expressed interest in buying the
+CEO Larry Ellison, an avid NBA fan, has expressed interest in buying the team.
+As many as six parties could be interested, including 24 Hour Fitness founder Mark Mastrov.

 The development team — which includes the San Francisco Giants — looking to build a 16-acre mixed-use project across the Lefty O'Doul Bridge is close to winding down negotiations with Port of San Francisco planners.
 That is the site rumored to be the location of a new arena.